 - Elaborates acceptance criteria through conversation

 - Based on size and value/time/risk, the PO may re-rank stories

-- In ranked order, the team breaks stories into tasks (estimated in hours) and takes responsibility
+- Optional: In ranked order, the team breaks stories into tasks, estimated in hours, and takes responsibility

-- Planning stops once the team runs out of hours
+- Planning stops once the team runs out of points

 Below are some tips for holding a successful iteration planning meeting: